Emerging Leaders Summer Academy

 The academy will be based at the beautiful campus of Northern Arizona University (NAU) from June 25, 2018 to July 27, 2018.
 NAU location offers stunning views of the San Francisco Peaks, is surrounded by the largest ponderosa pine forest in the United States and has summer weather in the 70’s and crisp mountain air.
 The campus is conveniently located within walking distance to downtown Flagstaff.

 Summer academy participants are non-traditional learners, who have a broad range of relative academic and personal strengths as well as unique learning styles.
-The summer academy will help prepare them for the next stages of their higher -education and life experiences.
-A specialized approach to learning through specific strategies designed to harness the potential of each persons learning styles, and how to ask for accommodations in post-secondary settings.
+The summer academy will help prepare them for the next stages of their post-high school academics, career and life experiences.
+A specialized approach to learning through specific strategies designed to harness the potential of each persons learning styles, and how to ask for accommodations in post-secondary settings as well as the workplace.
 LDI summer emerging leaders also have a unique opportunity to learn and practice leadership, diversity and cultural skills usually offered only in the corporate/business community.
 These skill sets help prepare them for working better in team-based settings, group facilitation skills, responsibilities of being a manager and what it means to “walk the talk” of personal leadership.
 To facilitate their successful transition towards college and career, our emerging leaders will be immersed in a variety of leadership development and college success strategies including:

 - Creating a mission-based team, establish and follow a set of ethical standard operating procedures and become a facilitator for meetings and presentations